 Combining keywords returned by TNT-KID and BERT + BiLSTM-CRF also consistently improves recall, but again at the expanse of lower precision and F1 score.
 Overall, for all four languages, the best performing method in terms of recall is the TNT-KID \& BERT + BiLSTM-CRF \& TF-IDF(tm).

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-In this work we tested two state-of-the-art neural approaches for keyword extraction, TNT-KID \cite{martinc2020tnt} and BERT BiLSTM-CRF \cite{sahrawat2019keyphrase}, on three less resourced European languages, Estonian, Latvian, Croatian, as well as on Russian.
+In this work, we tested two state-of-the-art neural approaches for keyword extraction, TNT-KID \cite{martinc2020tnt} and BERT BiLSTM-CRF \cite{sahrawat2019keyphrase}, on three less resourced European languages, Estonian, Latvian, Croatian, as well as on Russian.
 We also proposed a tagset based keyword expansion approach, which drastically improves the recall of the method, making it more suitable for the application in the media house environment.

-Our study is one of the very few studies where supervised keyword extraction models were employed on several less resource languages.
+Our study is one of the very few studies where supervised keyword extraction models were employed on several less resourced languages.
 The results suggest that these models perform well on languages other than English and could also be successfully leveraged for keyword extraction on morphologically rich languages.

 The focus of the study was whether we can improve the recall of the supervised models, in order to make them more useful as recommendation systems in the media house environment.
 Our method manages to increase the number of retrieved keywords, which drastically improves the recall for all languages.
-For example, by combing all neural methods and the TF-IDF based apporach, we improve on the recall@10 achieved by the best performing neural model, TNT-KID, by 14.6 percentage points for Croatian , 9.70 percentage points for Estonian, 9.63 percentage points for Russian and 17.12 percentage points for Latvian.
+For example, by combing all neural methods and the TF-IDF based approach, we improve on the recall@10 achieved by the best performing neural model, TNT-KID, by 16.81 percentage points for Croatian, 9.70 percentage points for Estonian, 9.63 percentage points for Russian and 17.12 percentage points for Latvian.
 The resulting method nevertheless offers lower precision, which we will try to improve in the future work.

 In the future we also plan to perform a qualitative evaluation of our methods by journalists from the media houses.
-Next, we plan to explore how adding background knowledge from knowledge bases - lexical (e.g. Wordnet\cite{wordnet}) or factual (e.g. WikiData\cite{wikidata}) would benefit the aforementioned methods.
-The assumption is that with the linkage of the text representation and the background knowledge we would achieve a more representative understanding of the articles and the concepts appearing in them, hoping for a more successful keyword extraction.
+Next, we plan to explore how adding background knowledge from knowledge databases - lexical (e.g. Wordnet\cite{wordnet}) or factual (e.g. WikiData\cite{wikidata}) would benefit the aforementioned methods.
+The assumption is that with the linkage of the text representation and the background knowledge we would achieve a more representative understanding of the articles and the concepts appearing in them, which would result in a more successful keyword extraction.